warunatrivet/uwazi_test/Roadmap.md

 * A "sort alphabetically" flag will be passed from thesauris to the fields
 * This order should be rendered in cards, side panels, and entity view.

-Create entities and docs from relationships view as a better user workflow (2-4d):
-* The search panel allows for new entity creation
-* Entities can be edited and deleted from relationship view
-* Allow publishing from side panel
-* Be smart when editing/deleting so the user experience is smooth
-* Do not duplicate information in the stores

 Audit log (4-6d):
 * Log edit/delete calls